- 1 Iqbal Day – An Overview

-Allama Iqbal got his early education by Syed Mir Hassan in Sialkot.
+Allama Iqbal got his early education from Syed Mir Hassan in Sialkot.
 He learned Quran Majeed when he was only four years old.
-Iqbal got admission in Scotch Mission College and completed his matriculation in 1893.
+Iqbal got admission to Scotch Mission College and completed his matriculation in 1893.

 Higher Education and Career

 In 1905, Iqbal went to England and qualified for a scholarship from the University of Cambridge.
 He got a Bachelor of Arts in 1906.
 In the same year, Iqbal was “called to the bar” (it is a terminology, uses in most common law jurisdictions) as a barrister at Lincoln’s Inn.

 Allama Iqbal had an in-depth sight of nature.
-He was highly educated, and his poetry had a vision in it due to which he got the title Hakeem ul umah and is also called Father e Millat.
+He was highly educated, and his poetry had a vision in it due to which he got the title Hakeem ul Ummah and is also called Father e Millat.

 Death of Allama Iqbal

-He also frequently visited the Dargah of famous Sufi Ali Hijwiri for spiritual assistance.
-His efforts were exceptional, and this is the reason why he is known all over the world.
+He also frequently visited the Dargah of the famous Sufi Ali Hijwiri for spiritual assistance.
+His efforts were exceptional, and this is the reason why he is famous all over the world.

 Famous Books of Urdu Poetry by Allama Iqbal